Photo courtesy of High Windy Band.

 Thomas Jefferson called the victory of American patriots over British Major Patrick Ferguson's army at King's Mountain in October, 1780, the battle that "turned the tide of success" in the Revolutionary War.

-Many of the militia men who achieved this stunning victory were known as the "Overmountain Men," citizen soldiers who marched from Abingdon, Virginia, through Eastern Tennessee, over the high mountains of North Carolina, to engage and defeat the British at King's Mountain in South Carolina.
+Many of the militia men who achieved this stunning victory were known as the “Overmountain Men,” citizen soldiers who came from southwest Virginia, eastern Tennessee, the piedmont of North and South Carolina, and as far away as Georgia, all joining to form an army that defeated Ferguson and his force at Kings Mountain.

 For more information, contact: